Evan's Computer Recommendations

 This is usually the most important and sometimes the only program needed to "clean up" a computer.
 This is a must do!!!

-To run MSConfig, go to Start/Run and type in "msconfig" and hit OK.
+To run MSConfig, callup the run program window by pressing the Windows Key and tapping the "R" key.
+Then type in "msconfig" and hit OK.
 Notes:

 • Uncheck those programs you do not want to startup with Windows.